GabrielGardev/skill-receiving/README.md

-Exercises and exams with Java and C#.
-Problem solving
+Exercises and exams with different languages.
+Problem solving in one place.